The Italian legal system is based on civil law.

 Proceedings are subject to first-instance and appeal judgments.

-The Court of Cassation (ie, the "last" tier) exercises the jurisdiction on the legitimacy of judgments.
+The Court of Cassation (ie, the "last" tier) exercises jurisdiction on the legitimacy of judgments.

-The Italian Constitution guarantees the rule of a fair trial, whereby every process shall take place in the form of a debate between the parties, on equal terms, before a third party and an impartial judge, and it shall have a reasonable duration.
+The Italian Constitution guarantees the rule of a fair trial, to take place in the form of a debate between the parties, on equal terms, before an independent and impartial judge.

-The right to a reasonable duration of the case has been expressly recognised, giving the parties the right to request, where there is a violation, fair financial compensation from the state.
+The right to a reasonable duration of the case has been expressly recognised, giving the parties the right to request fair financial compensation from the state in case of violation.

-International treaties may specifically regulate foreign investments in Italy (such as bilateral investment treaties between Italy and foreign states), setting potential restrictions thereto.
+International treaties may specifically regulate foreign investments in Italy.

-At national level, further to compliance with antitrust regulations, investments in certain sectors may require the obtainment of prior approval by competent authorities and/or a notice to competent authorities that may exercise a range of powers in respect of such investments.
+At a national level, in addition to antitrust regulations, if applicable, investments in certain sectors may require prior approval from competent authorities and/or a notice to competent authorities that may exercise a range of powers in respect of such investments.

-In particular, the main sectors regulated as above are banking, financial intermediation, insurance, defence and national security, energy, transport, communication, hi-tech and other sectors that are identified as strategic.
+The main sectors regulated as such are banking, financial intermediation, insurance, defence and national security, energy, transport, communication, hi-tech and other sectors that are identified as strategic.

-Italian banking sector regulations set forth the need to obtain a prior authorisation from the European Central Bank (ECB) upon proposal of the Bank of Italy (or from the Bank of Italy in the case of certain distressed acquisitions) in order to carry out transactions resulting in acquisitions of controlling or certain other relevant shareholdings in banks or similar entities (whether such acquisitions are carried out by domestic or foreign investors).
+Italian regulations require prior authorisation from the European Central Bank (ECB) upon a proposal of the Bank of Italy (or from the Bank of Italy in the case of certain distressed acquisitions) in order to carry out transactions that result in acquisitions of controlling or certain other relevant shareholdings in banks or similar entities (whether such acquisitions are carried out by domestic or foreign investors).

-Banking authorities may prohibit the acquisition of a shareholding where the conditions for a sound and prudent management of the entity are not fulfilled.
-Such assessments are made based on pre-established criteria that relate to, inter alia, the reputation and financial soundness of the prospective purchaser.
+Banking authorities may prohibit the acquisition of a shareholding where the conditions for sound and prudent management of the entity are not fulfilled.

 The authorisation may also be suspended or revoked if the conditions and requirements for issue no longer apply or change.